-Meet with a counsellor and start planning your career
+Meet with a counsellor and start exploring your career options

 What is career counselling?